53l3cu5/ESP32_LD2450/README.md

 This project aims to use an ESP32 with Home assistant and the LD2450 millimeter wave sensor.
-It is based on the work of Screek and has been improved in three areas:
+It is based on the work of Screek and has been improved in many areas:
 - I doubled the number of detection zones.
 There are 6 of them.
 - I added two more exclusion zones.
 There are 3 of them.
 - I also reduced the amount of information that the ESP32 sends to Home Assistant by allowing the real-time display of targets to be deactivated, thus avoiding overloading the history.